Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 Note: A student who accepts responsibility and chooses an outcome-only Case Resolution Meeting can appeal the outcomes but cannot appeal their acceptance of responsibility.

-The written appeal is submitted to the Associate Director for Student Conduct (or designee) who will then forward the appeal and the entire record to the Assistant Dean of Student Affairs and Director of Residence Life Programs & Housing.
+The written appeal is submitted to the Director for Student Conduct (or designee) who will then forward the appeal and the entire record to the Dean of Student Affairs.
 They have five calendar days to respond.
 If the Respondent feels the Director would not be neutral, the Respondent may ask the Director to recuse himself or herself.
 If the Director recuses himself or herself either upon Respondent request or because of prior involvement in the case that might prejudice the outcome, they will appoint another Division of Student Affairs staff member to decide the appeal.

 The Director shall decide appeals based upon the student’s written appeal and the Record on Appeal.
 The decision may: